top of page

 B: No, __________ (she / already / see / the film)

 Uma grande parte de nossa metodologia consiste em fazer perguntas aos alunos enquanto eles completam as atividades de gramática, usando as palavras das atividades.
-Por exemplo, o professor pode perguntar ao aluno: "Whatdo you usually eat for lunch" ou "How do you stay up-to-date with what is happening in the news?" ou "When was the last time you went to the cinema?"
+Por exemplo, o instrutor pode perguntar ao aluno: "Whatdo you usually eat for lunch" ou "How do you stay up-to-date with what is happening in the news?" ou "When was the last time you went to the cinema?"

 Isso torna o exercício mais divertido e ajuda os alunos a se lembrarem das palavras.